Mama Knows It All

 If you’re not sure what to say, check out this script that will help you to know exactly how to start the conversation.

-First, we have to be careful not to romanticize American history, the legacy of Ruby Bridges, Rosa Parks, or any of the other African-Americans who sacrificed their safety, well-being, and in some case, their lives, for equality.
+First, we have to be careful not to romanticize American history, the legacy of Ruby Bridges, Rosa Parks, or any of the other African-Americans who sacrificed their safety, well-being, and in some cases, their lives, for equality.

 We can’t ever erase the fact that this is the country in which adults threw trash and yelled at a 6-year-old who was walking into a school.